marvinsiefke/osm-tile-proxy/README.md

 According to the ToS of the openstreetmap.org tile server, it is strongly recommended to provide the email address of the administrator in the config.php.
 You can also define trusted hosts.

-### rateLimiter Class Options
-- `$durationInterval` The interval during which the hits are counted.
-Default: 60 seconds.
-- `$durationHardBan` The duration for any hard bans, e.g., in case of too many soft bans or invalid arguments.
-Default: 21600 seconds (6 hours).
-- `$maxHits` The allowed number of provided tiles per interval.
-Default: 500 hits.
-- `$maxSoftBans` The allowed number of soft bans.
-Default: 20 soft bans.

 ### tileProxy Class Options
 - **`$operator` Required according to the ToS of the openstreetmap.org Tileserver:** The email address of the administrator.
 - `$trustedHosts` An array of domains that are allowed as referrers.
 Default: empty (all referrers allowed).